no-go/PilpCom/README.md

 - get location and show a map
 - a single text only rss feed reader and internet radio player
 - press on clock (the actual time) to set URLs (Radio and RSS), map zoom, message limit, App width, left- and top padding
+- alternative: bluetooth 2.0 UART to control the app

+Names and design is different to the original app and interface.
+I do not want any copyright trouble.

 You can switch through the function views with android bluetooth keyboard via cursor keys or: